shaymanzuri/Chatbot-Ai/README.md

 The project is divided into two parts:

-Frontend - Client Side 📌 Built with React and Vite
+Frontend - Client Side

+📌 Built with React and Vite

-Backend - Server Side 📌 Built with MongoDB and Flask
+Backend - Server Side

+📌 Built with MongoDB and Flask

 #Main Project Directories

-📂 backend/Contains the server-side code, including all necessary files for running the API and managing data.📌 Includes a README.md file with detailed explanations about the backend.
+📂 backend/Contains the server-side code, including all necessary files for running the API and managing data.

+📌 Includes a README.md file with detailed explanations about the backend.

-📂 frontend/Contains the client-side code, including React components and all necessary configurations for running the user interface.📌 Includes a README.md file with detailed explanations about the frontend.
+📂 frontend/Contains the client-side code, including React components and all necessary configurations for running the user interface.

+📌 Includes a README.md file with detailed explanations about the frontend.

 #Main Technologies Used